+Consideration Local Evidence

+A. Evidence of need for Affordable Housing:

+The need for affordable rent and affordable home ownership is not directly equivalent: the former expresses the identified need of a group with acute needs and no alternative options; the latter expresses potential demand from a group who are generally adequately housed in rented accommodation and may not be able to afford the deposit to transition to ownership.

-Consideration Local Evidence around 2,482 units of affordable rented housing and 837 units of affordable home ownership homes per annum over the Plan period.
+This HNA suggests that the NA requires around 2,482 units of affordable rented housing and 837 units of affordable home ownership homes per annum over the Plan period.
 Both forms of Affordable Housing appear to be valuable in meeting the needs of people on various incomes.

-The relationship between these figures suggests that affordable rented housing should be prioritised over affordable home B. Can Affordable Housing needs be met in full?
-How far the more urgently needed affordable rented housing should be prioritised in the tenure mix depends on the quantity of overall housing delivery expected. achieved on every site, assuming the delivery of the NA's housing allocations for 44 homes overall, up to 4.4 affordable homes might be expected in the NA over C. Government policy (eg NPPF) requirements: Current NPPF policy requires 10% of all homes to be delivered for affordable home ownership.
+The relationship between these figures suggests that affordable rented housing should be prioritised over affordable home ownership.

+B. Can Affordable Housing needs be met in full?

+How far the more urgently needed affordable rented housing should prioritised in the tenure mix depends on the overall housing quantity of deliverv expected.

+If the Local Plan target of 10% were achieved on every site, assuming the delivery of the NA's housing allocations for 44 homes overall, up to 4.4 affordable homes might be expected in the NA over Plan period.

+This level of potential affordable housing delivery would not be sufficient to meet all of the need identified.
+The more urgent and acute need for rented housing should therefore be prioritised.

+C. Government policy (eg NPPF) requirements:

+Current NPPF policy requires 10% of all homes to be delivered for affordable home ownership.
 There can be exceptions to this requirement if it would prevent the delivery of other forms of Affordable Housing.

 For 10% of all housing to be affordable ownership in Ecclesfield, where 10% of all housing should be affordable, 100% of Affordable Housing should be for affordable ownership.
 This does not comply with the guideline tenure split sought in the Local Plan.

+D. Local Plan policy:

+The emerging Local Plan seeks a tenure split of 25% social rent, 25% First Homes, and 50% affordable rent or intermediate housing (e.g. affordable home ownership).

+E. First Homes policy:

+The Government recently concluded a consultation on the introduction of First Homes (to provide at least 30% discount on new build home prices).
+The proposals have now been enacted through a ministerial statement.
+A minimum of 25% of all Affordable Housing secured through developer contributions are now required to be First Homes.

+After the 25% First Homes requirement has been met, the remaining 75% of Affordable Housing units should as a first priority protect the provision for social rent set out in the Local Plan.
+The remaining units should then be allocated to other tenure products in the relative proportions set out in the Local Plan.

+AECOM is aware that some Local Planning Authorities are considering 'top slicing' their affordable housing quota to provide 25% First Homes and then allocating the remaining proportion according to their existing policy tenure split.
+Some LPAs are considering this approach because of the existing business models of registered providers which have relied on shared ownership to cross subsidise affordable rented housing and uncertainty over whether First Homes could replace this model.